 The Graduate School of Fundamental Science and Engineering focuses on areas related to information, machines, electronics, materials, and energy, and on the foundation on which these areas rest upon: mathematics.
-The School consists of the Department of Pure and Applied Mathematics, the Department of Computer Science and Communications Engineering, the Department of Applied Mechanics, the Department of Electronic and Photonic Systems, and the Department of Intermedia Art and Science.
-The School aims to educate individuals who have the ability to think deeply and imaginatively about modern science and technology, as well as the fundamental principles on which they are based.
+The Graduate School consists of the Department of Pure and Applied Mathematics, the Department of Applied Mechanics, the Department of Electronic and Physical Systems, the Department of Computer Science and Communications Engineering and the Department of Intermedia Art and Science.
+The Graduate School aims to educate individuals who have the ability to think deeply and imaginatively about modern science and technology, as well as the fundamental principles on which they are based.

 The Graduate School of Creative Science and Engineering focuses on a wide range of urgent problems that the world faces today, especially problems concerning population growth, the environment, natural resources, energy, and food.
-The School consists of the Department of Architecture, the Department of Modern Mechanical Engineering, the Department of Industrial Management and Systems Engineering, the Department of Civil and Environmental Engineering, the Department of Earth Resources and Environmental Engineering, and the Department of Business Design & Management.
-The School aims to educate scientists and engineers who can develop technologies that address the most pressing scientific and technological problems of today's world.
+The Graduate School consists of the Department of Architecture, the Department of Modern Mechanical Engineering, the Department of Industrial Management and Systems Engineering, the Department of Business Design & Management, the Department of Civil and Environmental Engineering and the Department of Earth Sciences, Resources and Environmental Engineering.
+The Graduate School aims to educate scientists and engineers who can develop technologies that address the most pressing scientific and technological problems of today's world.

-The Graduate School of Advanced Science and Engineering focuses on the traditional areas of science, but actively explores the implications and applications of fundamental research.
-The School consists of the Department of Pure and Applied Physics, the Department of Chemistry and Biochemistry, the Department of Applied Chemistry, the Department of Life Science and Medical Bioscience, the Department of Electrical Engineering and Bioscience, the Department of Integrative Bioscience and Biomedical Engineering, the Department of Nanoscience and Nanoengineering, the Joint Department of Advanced Biomedical Sciences, the Joint Department of Advanced Health Science, and the Joint Department of Nuclear Energy.
-The School aims to educate researchers who will work and lead at the frontiers of science and engineering.
+The Graduate School of Advanced Science and Engineering focuses on the traditional areas of natural science as well as on applications of fundamental research.
+The Graduate School consists of the Department of Pure and Applied Physics, the Department of Chemistry and Biochemistry, the Department of Applied Chemistry, the Department of Life Science and Medical Bioscience, the Department of Electrical Engineering and Bioscience, the Department of Integrative Bioscience and Biomedical Engineering, the Department of Nanoscience and Nanoengineering, the Cooperative Major in Nuclear Energy and the Department of Advanced Science and Engineering.
+The graduate school aims to educate students to become researchers working at the frontiers of science and engineering as well as future global leaders in a wide variety of fields.